ChrisAnthony85/IssPages/README.md

 # ISS Pages

 This application displays 0 to 10 places of interest in the form of mediawiki pages near the current location of the ISS.

-You can access the api in localhost:8080/api/iss/places for local server.
+You can access the api in <host url>/api/iss/places for local server.

+The Github workflow action for this can be seen in the actions tab of https://github.com/ChrisAnthony85/IssPages

+The Github Actions pipeline pushes the docker image to https://hub.docker.com/r/chrisbalcita/isspages

 ---------------------------------